az0977776/eau2/report/doc.md

 - Create a Key/Value Store class
 - Create an application class
 - Create a Distributed DataFrame that can be stored across multiple nodes
+- Distribute the column chunks evenly across all nodes on the network

 What needs to be done:
-- Distribute the column chunks evenly across all nodes on the network
 - speed check (ensure every get is "fast")
 - improve on caching

-// the cached chunk is for both gets and puts, currently it does not update
-// if the remote chunk is updated (no cache invalidation) and will always
-// overwrite whatever is in the kvstore when this chunk is commited

-// how we distribut ethe chunks